 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct three to four months out for summer windows.
 Skip if Oia crowd density bothers you; the village fills predictably at sunset hour.